 - Bao Buns, which are soft, squishy, and perfect for savouring every crumb.

 You truly can do no wrong ordering at Fat Dumpling.
 Their extensive menu that can satisfy both dumpling aficionados and those looking to try dumplings for the first time.

 Location: 18 Charlotte Street, Queensland

 Little Red Dumpling prides itself as the ‘Little, Local Dumpling Bar’.
 There’s no pretence or extravagance here, just plain good eating from masters of the craft.

-Sit down at their table and they will satisfy you with a selection of cold beers and other drinks, while you wait for your yummy dumplings to be prepared fresh from their kitchen.
+Sit down at their table and they will ply you with a selection of cold beers and other drinks, while you wait for your yummy dumplings to arrive fresh from their kitchen.

 You would be remiss to not try the Lamb Coriander Dumplings.
-These red coloured parcels are packed with ingredients that spill out into your mouth.
-Want to try more flavours than just one?
+These red tinted parcels are packed with ingredients.
+Bite into one and all that delicious filling comes spilling out.

-Check out the Rainbow Dumpling set.
-This set comes with 2 of each of the five dumpling flavours so that you can taste the rainbow better than a packet of Skittles could let you!
+Want to try a spectrum of flavours?
+Then check out the Rainbow Dumpling set.
+This option comes with 2 of each of the five dumpling flavours.
+It’s the dumpling answer to a packet of Skittles.